alex-a-renoire/sigma-homework/README.md

 ├── README.md
 ├── roadmap.txt                 TODOs for the future
 └── service
-    ├── authservice             Service to issue and JWTs and retrieve data from them │   └── service.go
+    ├── authservice             Service to issue JWTs and retrieve data from them │   └── service.go
     ├── csvservice
     │   ├── service.go